elyseio/olj-scraper/README.md

 # Python CLI Tool to search for job in onlinejobs.ph

+## Note:
-### For now it'll only print the result in CLI and only captures the first page of the search
+For now it'll only print the result on the first page of the search

----

-## Usage
+## Usage:
 ```
+python -m venv .venv
-source scrape-venv/bin/activate/
+source .venv/bin/activate/
 pip install -r requirements.txt
 python main.py
 ```